The Executive Team is made up of Department leaders who are in charge of carrying out our mission and vision.

-Ms. Hammer received a B.A. from Colorado College and a holds a Master's of Public Health from the University of Washington School of Public Health and Community Medicine.
+Hammer received a B.A. from Colorado College and a holds a Master's of Public Health from the University of Washington School of Public Health and Community Medicine.

 Delivery System and Payment Innovation Division Director and Deputy Medicaid Director

-Laurel Karabatsos is the Director the Delivery System and Payment Innovation Division at the Colorado Department of Health Care Policy and Financing.
-Laurel leads the Department’s work innovating, testing and refining new ways to deliver and pay for health services.
+Laurel Karabatsos is the Director of the Delivery System and Payment Innovation Division at the Colorado Department of Health Care Policy and Financing.
+Karabatsos leads the Department’s work innovating, testing and refining new ways to deliver and pay for health services.
 She is committed to finding ways to make health care work better for Health First Colorado (Colorado's Medicaid Program) members while controlling costs for the state, to ensure the long-term viability of Health First Colorado for Coloradans who need it.

-Most recently, Laurel has been leading reform through the Accountable Care Collaborative, a program that gives Health First Colorado members their full benefits while emphasizing coordinated care and good health outcomes.
+Most recently, Karabatsos has been leading reform through the Accountable Care Collaborative, a program that gives Health First Colorado members their full benefits while emphasizing coordinated care and good health outcomes.
 She laid the foundation for a thoughtful, step-wise approach to reform that makes the most of Colorado’s strengths while moving the state toward greater accountability for health care spending.
 Laurel and her team continue to build on this work by testing payment and delivery reform innovations within the Accountable Care Collaborative model.

-Laurel’s work with Health First Colorado began in 2001 when she managed the Quality Improvement section of the Department.
+Karabatsos' work with Health First Colorado began in 2001 when she managed the Quality Improvement section of the Department.
 As the leader of Health First Colorado’s program integrity and quality functions, Laurel measured health outcomes and client satisfaction across managed care and fee-for-service programs.
 She evaluated managed care health plan performance and set policies for utilization management.

-Laurel holds a Master of Organizational Management degree from the University of Phoenix and a Bachelor’s Degree in Sociology and Women’s Studies from the University of Colorado.
+Karabatsos holds a Master of Organizational Management degree from the University of Phoenix and a Bachelor’s Degree in Sociology and Women’s Studies from the University of Colorado.